 M: Sir, I don’t know the exact numbers, but it actually depends what place we are looking at, like in metro cities Delhi, Bangalore, business travelers are high, and in Rajasthan, Varanasi tourists are more.
-My confidence was kind of sky rocketing at this moment, I knew I was timing it middle of bat.
+My confidence was kind of skyrocketing at this moment, I knew I was timing it the middle of the bat.

 A: you want to promote terrorism?

 M: Laughing, literally No I am fine with tourism, no terrorism.